Skip to main content

 Staff Privacy Notice

-This Privacy Notice includes applications, employees (and former employees), workers (including agency, casual and contracted staff), volunteers, trainees and those carrying out work experience.
+This Privacy Notice includes applicants, employees (and former employees), workers (including agency, casual and contracted staff), volunteers, trainees and those carrying out work experience.

 We recognise the need to treat staff personal and sensitive data in a fair and lawful manner.
 No personal information held by us will be processed unless the requirements for fair and lawful processing can be met.